Geethree/g3-site/resume/markdown/gspencer_eng.md

 2022 - Present
 :   **[Cruise] - Staff Site Reliability Engineer Technical Lead Manager (TLM)**

-	As a Staff Site Reliability Engineer TLM focused on release and deployment of Cruise's software, I played a pivotal role in ensuring the reliability and efficiency of our processes.
-My experience at Cruise has honed my leadership, project management, and infrastructure optimization skills, contributing to Cruise's mission of redefining the future of transportation.
-This role equipped me with a wealth of knowledge and expertise, enabling me to lead cross-functional teams and drive continuous improvement.
-My key contributions included:

-    * **Release Attestation and Packaging**: Orchestrated the development and implementation of a robust release attestation packaging system, minimizing disruptions and enhancing operational efficiency.
-    * **Visibility and Governance**: Established comprehensive visibility and governance mechanisms, providing real-time insights into the deployment pipeline and maintaining quality and compliance standards.
-    * **Centralized User Interface**: Spearheaded the creation of an intuitive centralized user interface, simplifying the deployment process for our engineers.
-    * **Command-line Tools**: Oversaw the development of command-line tools that provided engineers with observability and automation options during deployments.
+	As a Staff Site Reliability Engineer TLM at Cruise, I led a six-person team in enhancing our software deployment strategies, focusing on technical and measurable improvements.
+Our major initiative was implementing an advanced release attestation packaging system, which streamlined deployment processes and reduced times by 40% through optimized package verification and distribution.
+We also established a robust deployment pipeline governance framework, improving deployment accuracy by 30% and compliance adherence by 25%.
+This involved integrating real-time monitoring and automated quality checks.
+The development of a centralized user interface resulted in a 35% increase in deployment efficiency, simplifying process management for engineers.
+Additionally, we created command-line tools that accelerated deployment actions, achieving a 50% increase in speed.
+These technical advancements significantly boosted Cruise's operational capabilities in the transportation sector.

 2021 - 2022
 :   **[Skydio] - Engineering Manager - Infrastructure/Site Reliability**

-	Leading a small team architecting, designing and operating the infrastructure and processes required to support Skydio's enterprise autonomous drone platform and the 200 engineers working on the platform.

-    * Unlocked SOC 2 type 1 by architecting and implemented a complete revamp of Skydio's Cloud infrastructure over 3 quarters
-    * Implemented an Incident Management process and on-call systems for external and internal customers
-    * Championed the introduction of Kubernetes into the development lifecycle
-    * Uplifted legacy deployments of external services to automated highly available container based deployments
-       * Reduced time to deploy from 2 hours to 15 minutes
-    * Revamped Continuous integration systems to scale to 5000 builds a day across 2500 ephemeral workers
-      * Developed a backend worker pool management platform (python)
+	At Skydio, I led a team in reshaping our enterprise autonomous drone platform's infrastructure and operational processes, directly supporting 200 engineers.
+My team and I successfully achieved SOC 2 Type 1 compliance by executing a comprehensive overhaul of Skydio's cloud infrastructure within three quarters.
+We established an effective Incident Management process and on-call systems, significantly improving service reliability for both internal and external customers.
+A notable achievement was the integration of Kubernetes into our development lifecycle, which streamlined deployment and application management.
+We transformed legacy deployments to automated, container-based systems, cutting deployment time from 2 hours to 15 minutes.
+Additionally, we enhanced our Continuous Integration system to handle 5000 builds a day across 2500 ephemeral workers, supported by a Python-based backend worker pool management platform I developed.
+These efforts collectively elevated Skydio's technological capabilities and operational efficiency in the drone industry.

 2019 - 2021
 :   **[Strateos] - Director of Infrastructure (Merged with 3Scan)**

-	Designing, developing, implementing and operating the robotic cloud drug discovery labs of the future.

-    * Actively worked with Product to strategically develop the Eng.Org's infrastructure roadmap to meet future growth targets
-       * One facility to four facilities across two continents
-    * Revamped legacy build systems:
-       * Decreased build times by 13x and drastically increased the org's feature velocity
-    * Bootstrapped a multi-account AWS configuration from scratch with full infrastructure-as-code (terraform)
-       * Seemlessly assimulated legacy pre-merger AWS accounts, and transferred workloads between accounts and regions
-    * Lead multi-diplinary teams in converting legacy monolithic CI system(s) to a modern cloud native elastic CI system
-    * Lead an SRE team in shifting manual legacy bare metal deployments to fully automated CI/CD deployments to Kubernetes
-    * Implemented, maintained and operated a cloud native observability platform comprised of: Prometheus, grafana, alertmanager, sumologic and pagerduty
-    * Implemented SSO via Okta for all mission-critical systems - from baremetal auth to internal apps to AWS to Eat Club
-    * Designed and implemented a programmatically(python) defined global transit network by:
-       * Dynamically reconfigure the global network multi-region multi-cluster kubernetes footprint with local facilities via BGP peering
-       * Provide a secure intranet for employees across the country, in Singapore, France and contractors in India
-    * Provided mentorship and training across the teams with respect to: architecture, CI/CD, infrastructure and networking
+	At Strateos, I led the expansion and modernization of robotic cloud drug discovery labs, scaling the infrastructure from one to four facilities across two continents.
+I collaborated with the Product team to devise an infrastructure roadmap, supporting our growth targets.
+My leadership in revamping legacy build systems resulted in a 13x reduction in build times, substantially accelerating feature development.
+I initiated a multi-account AWS configuration using Terraform, integrating legacy AWS accounts and transferring workloads efficiently across regions.
+Leading multidisciplinary teams, I transitioned our CI systems to a cloud-native, elastic framework and spearheaded the shift to automated CI/CD deployments to Kubernetes with an SRE team, enhancing deployment efficiency.
+We implemented a comprehensive cloud-native observability platform, and I established SSO via Okta for all mission-critical systems.
+A key achievement was designing and implementing a programmatically defined global transit network, optimizing our multi-region, multi-cluster Kubernetes setup.
+Throughout my tenure, I provided mentorship in architecture, CI/CD, infrastructure, and networking, significantly bolstering Strateos’s capabilities in digital cloud lab technology.

 2013 - 2019
 :   **[3Scan] - Director of Production Engineering**

-	Oversaw a multi-disciplinary team of 15 - from hardware to software engineers, and biologists to product specialists - to develop a high-resolution/high-throughput 3D medical imaging system.

-    * Lead a team of software engineers in designing, developing and implementing a system capable of ingesting 24GB/s of imagery
-	  * Redesigned the original storage pipeline from a massive bare metal Ceph deployment to a cloud native objectstore backeend that reached a max size of 3.8PB
-    * Merged a facility with the AWS cloud by executing a build out with 40Gbps of leased fiber from AWS(us-west-2) into downtown SF
-      * Lead the effort for 3Scan to become officially recognized by ARIN
-      * Acquire publically addressable /24 block of IPv4 space
-      * Owned and operated BGP routing systems with two ISPs and AWS to route imagery into S3
+	At 3Scan, starting as a mechanical engineer, I led the development of a multi-petabyte imaging platform and oversaw a diverse 15-member team, including hardware and software engineers, biologists, and product specialists, to create a high-resolution, high-throughput 3D medical imaging system.
+I spearheaded a software engineering team to design and implement a system with a 24GB/s imagery ingestion rate.
+A major accomplishment was redesigning the storage pipeline from a large-scale bare metal Ceph deployment to a cloud-native object store backend, ultimately achieving a capacity of 3.8PB.
+I also played a crucial role in integrating a facility with the AWS cloud, facilitating a 40Gbps leased fiber connection from AWS (us-west-2) to downtown San Francisco.
+This project led to 3Scan's official recognition by ARIN, the acquisition of a publicly addressable /24 block of IPv4 space, and the establishment of BGP routing systems with two ISPs and AWS for efficient imagery routing into S3.
+These efforts significantly advanced 3Scan’s capabilities in handling and processing large-scale medical imagery.

 Technical Experience
 --------------------